Dcwind/polkadot-sc-up/README.md

   - **Frontend Templates**: Offer official Vite/React templates for Polkadot.js-based frontends to simplify UI development.
   - **Polkadot.{js} Extension**: provide users with more detailed information regarding accounts, for example, multi-asset wallet balance, list of transactions, and more seamless integration with dApps.
 Compare Metamask.
 - **Documentation Enhancements**:
   - **Comprehensive Tutorials**: Create end-to-end guides covering prerequisite installation both in UNIX-based system and Windows (Docker, etc.), contract development, frontend integration, and local testing in a single workflow.
+A guide to integrate PAPI with frontend would also help onboarding newcomers to implementing PAPI in projects that require backend and frontend.
   - **Chain Extension Examples**: Provide detailed tutorials on building chain extensions for pallets like `pallet_democracy` and `pallet-assets`.
   - **Error Troubleshooting**: Add a dedicated section in the ink! docs for common errors (e.g., Rust ownership, metadata issues).
   - **Multi-Asset Integration**: Include ink! examples for interacting with `pallet-assets` to support real tokens beyond UNIT.